IBM/BlockchainSmartContractTrading-CompositeJourney/README.md

   4 passing (2s)
 ```
-### Deploy the Business Network Archive

-#### Deploy using Composer Playground
+## 2. Deploy the Business Network Archive using Composer Playground

 Open [Composer Playground](http://composer-playground.mybluemix.net/), by default the Basic Sample Network is imported.
 If you have previously used Playground, be sure to clear your browser local storage by running `localStorage.clear()` in your browser Console.
 Now import the `product-auction.bna` file and click on deploy button.

->You can also setup [Composer Playground locally](https://hyperledger.github.io/composer/installing/using-playground-locally.html).

 To test this Business Network Definition in the **Test** tab: